-Today, our concept of molecules is being further refined thanks to ongoing research in the fields of quantum physics, organic chemistry and biochemistry.
+Today, our concept of molecules is being refined further thanks to ongoing research in the fields of quantum physics, organic chemistry and biochemistry.
 And when it comes to the search for life on other worlds, an understanding of what organic molecules need in order to emerge from the combination of chemical building blocks, is essential.

 We’ve also recorded an entire episode of Astronomy Cast all about Molecules in Space.
 Listen here, Episode 116: Molecules in Space.